Features and Ease of Use

 I am impressed that they offer support for the far faster PHP version 7 as well as the much slower version 5, plus FTP access and multiple add-on domains.
 But beginners will be disappointed that there is no one-click installer and no website builder.

-Ideally, I’d like to see more details about whether their 99.9% availability is backed by any kind of service level agreement.
+Ideally, I’d prefer to have more details about whether they back their 99.9% availability with any kind of service level agreement.

 Pricing and Support